7 iconic tourist attractions every kid should see before they grow up

 The National Mall is a center of American political, economic, and artistic history.
 A long stretch of grass between the U.S. Capitol Building and the Lincoln Memorial, the Mall is lined with art and history museums, memorials, government buildings, and even a botanical garden.
 Though some of the museums require timed entry reservations, all are free.

-FAMILY FUN: Kid-Friendly D.C.: What to Do with Kids at the National Mall and Beyond
+FAMILY FUN: Kid-friendly D.C.: What to do with kids at the National Mall and beyond

 On your family visit, don’t miss the National Gallery of Art, Air and Space Museum, National Museum of the American Indian (be sure to book ahead for timed entry), National Museum of American History, and National Museum of African-American History and Culture (which also has timed entry).

 The Holocaust Museum is a must for older kids and teens (there’s also an exhibit on the ground floor geared to elementary-aged children).
-Memorials that are good for family visits include the Lincoln Memorial, the Dr. Martin Luther King, Jr. Memorial, and Maya Lin’s Vietnam War Memorial
+Memorials that are good for family visits include the Lincoln Memorial, the Dr. Martin Luther King, Jr. Memorial, and Maya Lin’s Vietnam War Memorial.

 5. Navajo National Monument in Shonto, Arizona (located within the Navajo Nation)